micmejia/bible-dump/NKJV/Mark/Mark 6.md

 When they had crossed over, they came to the land of Gennesaret and anchored there.

 ###### 54
-And when they came out of the boat, immediately [^k]the people recognized Him,
+And when they came out of the boat, immediately the people recognized Him,

 ###### 55
 ran through that whole surrounding region, and began to carry about on beds those who were sick to wherever they heard He was.